Azure/serilog-sinks-azuredataexplorer/README.md

 | Exception   | string      | $.Exception  |
 | Properties  | dynamic     | $.Properties |

-This mapping can be overriden using the following options:
+This mapping can be overridden using the following options:

 * MappingName: Use a data mapping configured in ADX.
 * ColumnsMapping: Use an ingestion-time data mapping.